Frequently asked questions

-Ocean & Seal Trip: 9am sharp at our HQ, 165b Pirates Bay Drive, Eaglehawk Neck.
+Seal & Ocean Expedition: 9am sharp at the Wild Ocean Tasmania HQ, 165b Pirates Bay Drive, Eaglehawk Neck.

-Our boat tours are dependent on the weather.
+The main thing for us is, that you can enjoy our boat ride and the scenery.
+That's why we don't operate in bad weather conditions.
 The booking confirmation reserves your requested number of seats on the boat.
 We will check the latest weather forecast and contact you 2 days prior to the booked date to give you the final confirmation.

 Whilst you don't have to be a very good swimmer, please be aware, that boating and activities on the ocean can be physically demanding.
 A certain level of fitness is required for our trips.
 The Ocean & Seal Trip participants have to be able to climb off the boat onto our sea-view platform and back onto the boat without much assistance.
 The tour operates in a remote area and medical assistance might be a few hours away.
 We reserve the right to cancel or modify the tour or refuse participation for safety and capability reasons.
 Every participant has to sign a liability release prior to departure.

 The seals are wild and not trained.
 It is up to the animals to decide if they want to swim with us.
 Within the last year we only had one unlucky day.
 If no seals are in the water and we can't give you the experience that we market to, we will make the most of the scenic boat tour and only charge the 'observer' rate.